All classes are held at 110 East 2nd Street in downtown Bartlesville, Oklahoma (74003).

 President's Day- Third week in February on a Monday

 Parent/ Guardian Observation Days are held in May during the last week of the session.
 The dates will be announced by email directly to families.
-Due to on-going COVID issues, BCBA reserves the right to limit the number of people who can attend an observation or to cancel the observation days altogether.

 Students are taught the fundamentals of ballet including basic foot and arm positions.
 Focus is placed on improving overall coordination, balance, and flexibility.
 Musicality is also introduced through simple counting and listening exercises.

-Students participate in pre-pointe exercisesto strengthen the feet and legsin preparation for pointe work.
+Students participate in pre-pointe exercises to strengthen the feet and legs in preparation for pointe work.
 Basic body positions/directions are introduced.
 Center work is increased and comprised of the standard sections of a ballet class: adagio, pirouettes, petit allegro, grand allegro, and traveling turns.